-(14)15Woe to him who gives drink to his neighbors and drugs them to make them drunk so that everyone looks at their nakedness.
-16This will bring you more shame than glory.
+(14For as the waters fill the sea, the earth will be filled with the knowledge of the Lord.)
+Woe to him who gives drink to his neighbors and drugs them, to make them drunk, so that everyone looks at their nakedness!
+This will bring you more shame than glory.
 You will also drink and uncover your foreskin.
 The cup turns over in Yahweh's hand and pours out onto you: disgrace will swallow your glory.